 Unfortunately, since the economic downturn, more individuals and businesses have faced bankruptcy.
 When most people think of bankruptcy, they think of Chapter 7.
 However, there are individuals who want to know when to file Chapter 13 bankruptcy.
-Although it is not necessarily a worse type of bankruptcy, it is not the one that most people consider when they are ready to file.
+Although not necessarily a worse type of bankruptcy, it is not the one that most people consider.

-The reason most people do not want to file for Chapter 13 is because it requires that the debtor follows a court approved repayment plan.
+The reason most people do not want to file for Chapter 13 is because it requires a court approved repayment plan.

 The Repayment Plan

-This type of repayment plan mandates that the debtor and his or her lawyer submit a repayment plan that will last at least 3 years.
+This type of repayment plan mandates that the debtor and his lawyer submit a 3 year repayment plan.
 The majority of repayment plans lasts between 3 to 5 years.
-Even though most people who file for bankruptcy believe that they should not repay anything, they can experience several benefits by knowing when to file Chapter 13 bankruptcy.
+Most people who file for bankruptcy believe that they should not repay anything.
+However, they can experience several benefits by knowing when to file Chapter 13 bankruptcy.

 One of the biggest advantages is that debtors can decide if they want to keep any of their property or not.
-It is also similar to Chapter 7 in that debtors will have automatic stay on their debts as long as their case is going through the legal process.
+It is also similar to Chapter 7 in that debtors will have automatic stay on their debts.
+The automatic stay is available as long as the case is going through the legal process.

-One of the lesser known benefits to filing for Chapter 13 is that this type of bankruptcy offers flexibility.
-Some debtors ask their bankruptcy attorney what consequences would they face if they could not continue with their repayment plan as scheduled.
+One of the lesser known benefits to filing Chapter 13 is that this type of bankruptcy offers flexibility.
+Some debtors ask their bankruptcy attorney what the consequences would be if they could not continue with their repayment plan as scheduled.
 In many instances, the plan will be modified in order for the debtor to meet their obligation.

 The majority of time the bankruptcy court is very understanding in that circumstances do changes in a personal’s financial life over the period of years.
 Divorce, a change in employment status and illness can all affect a person’s finances.
 If any of these things occur during the repayment period, the debtor can call their lawyer and ask for a modified plan.